Search the Omeda Knowledge Base

 - Completed – All of the rows in the file have processed successfully.

-- Processed with Errors – The file has been partially processed.
-It is likely that some rows were completely processed, while others were not.
+- Completed w/Errors – The file has been partially processed; some rows were completely processed, while others were not.
 The errors can be viewed in View Row Errors option from the file’s menu.

 - Excessive Errors – If 60% or more of the file contains errors, the file will not continue processing.
 If this occurs, the file can be deleted and re-uploaded once corrections have been made.